How To: Set relative paths for all map documents in a folder using Python

 Relative paths can be set by opening the properties of a map document and choosing the option to store the relative paths of the data sources.
 This process can be time consuming if done one document at a time.
 However, the following Python script automates this process for all map documents within a folder.

-If it is desired to have all new maps stored with relative paths, it is necessary to specify relative paths as the default.
+Note: If it is desired to have all new maps stored with relative paths, it is necessary to specify relative paths as the default.
 Click Customize > ArcMap Options to open the ArcMap Options dialog box.
 Click the General tab.
 Check the option to 'Make relative paths the default for new map documents'.

 - Setting map document properties

 - Paths explained: Absolute, relative, UNC, and URL